Children and adults with cerebral palsy require long-term care with a medical care team. This team may include:

 - Pediatrician or physiatrist.
 A pediatrician oversees the treatment plan and medical care.

 - Pediatric neurologist.
-A doctor trained in diagnosing and treating children with brain and nervous system (neurological) disorders may be involved in your child's care.
+A doctor trained to diagnose and treat children with brain and nervous system (neurological) disorders may be involved in your child's care.

 - Orthopedic surgeon.
-A doctor trained in treating muscle and bone disorders may be involved in diagnosing and treating muscle conditions.
+A doctor trained to treat muscle and bone disorders may be involved to diagnose and treat muscle conditions.

 - Physical therapist.
 A physical therapist may help your child improve strength and walking skills, and stretch muscles.